Last Updated on 09/02/2024 by Denise Leo. Post first published on February 4, 2024.

 A collapsed trachea occurs when his neck is overloaded with stress.
 It mainly happens if a Pom puppy goes for walks wearing a leash and collar, not a leash and harness.
 As dogs are prone to do, when he tries to run ahead or to the left or right, his leash tightens and applies intense pressure on his neck.

-Hip dysplasia is extremely rare in the Pomeranian dog.
-Hip dysplasia is the medical term describing a socket and hip joint that slipped out of their normal place.
+Hip dysplasia is rare in the Pomeranian dog.
+Hip dysplasia is the medical term describing a socket and hip joint that slipped out of its normal place.
 Pomeranians are more prone to Legg- Perthes disease.

-Toy dogs can easily face these problems.
-The main way it happens is when your toy Pomeranian jumps down to the floor from a high object of some sort because their body is unable to cope with the impact that occurs once your dog hits the floor.
-Examples of things to jump off include: a bed, a sofa or even jumping out of somebody’s grasp.
+Toy dogs can easily face these health problems.
+The main way it happens is when your toy Pomeranian jumps down to the floor from a high object of some sort because its body is unable to cope with the impact that occurs once your dog hits the floor.
+Examples of things to jump off include a bed, a sofa, or even jumping out of somebody’s grasp.

 Buy a Healthy Pomeranian Dog